By Christine Mallar.

 Keep Kitty indoors

 No one will argue that outdoor cats enjoy their time outside.
 However, cats are introduced domestic predators that pose a significant threat to native wildlife, especially to sensitive populations of migratory birds.
 At our local Audubon Wildlife Care Center, cats account for about 40% of all animal intakes, the number one cause if injury and mortality by far.
-According to the American Bird Conservancy, scientists estimate that nationwide, cats kill hundreds of millions of birds, and more than a billion small mammals, such as rabbits, squirrels, and chipmunks, each year.
-With more than 90 million house cats nationwide and between 60 and 100 million of feral cats, this is no small threat to wildlife.
+According to the American Bird Conservancy, scientists estimate that nationwide, cats kill 1.3–4.0 billion birds and 6.3–22.3 billion mammals annually.
+With more than 90 million house cats nationwide and between 60 and 100 million feral cats, this is no small threat to wildlife.
 Check out this link.
 Allowing outdoor access is also a significant risk to the health and lifespan of the cats themselves.
-The average lifespan of an outdoor cat is 3-5 years, whereas an indoor cat’s lifespan is more likely to be 16-20 years.
+The average lifespan of an outdoor cat is 3-5 years (as so many juvenile cats are taken by predators or die from inexperience with traffic, etc, and add that to the fair # of cats that die from other threats listed below) whereas an indoor cat’s lifespan is more likely to be 16-20 years.
 Keeping a cat indoors avoids not only traffic risks but injuries from cat fights, stray dogs, native wildlife like raccoons and coyotes, and certainly nearly eliminates the risk of contracting contagious diseases from other cats (meaning some vaccinations can be greatly reduced or avoided).
-If there’s no chance of turning your outdoor cat into an indoor cat, consider building a “catio” to give your cat access to fresh air and climbing opportunities in a more protected setting.
+You really might be able to turn an outdoor cat into an indoor cat by incorporating lots of indoor playtime and enrichment (novel things brought in to entertain them, like big wads of paper, cardboard boxes with holes cut in them, etc. If there’s no chance of turning your outdoor cat into an indoor cat, consider building a “catio” to give your cat access to fresh air and climbing opportunities in a more protected setting.
 Also consider keeping your next kitten indoors and you’ll enjoy many healthy happy years together while protecting native wildlife.

 Pick up the poop